Last Updated on 17 January 2026 by Cycloscope

 The Great Wall of China is indeed great, stretching from the northwestern province of Gansu to the subtropical region of Zhejiang.

-Most people though visit the Beijing section of the Great Wall, which is often so crowded that is hard to enjoy the experience.
-Linhai instead, is where the southernmost part of the wall is to be found, just 2 hours train from Hangzhou and 3 from Shanghai.
+Most people visit the Beijing section of the Great Wall, which is often so crowded that it is hard to enjoy the experience.
+Linhai, instead, is where the southernmost part of the wall is located, just 2 hours by train from Hangzhou and 3 from Shanghai.

 This post is part of our weekend getaways from Shanghai or Hangzhou, a collection of great off-the-beaten-path spots in Zhejiang and Jiangsu.